luisbedoia/sx3d/README.md

 ## Rendering resolution

-This program reads your termial size and adjusts the rendering resolution to fit the screen once at the starting.
-If you want to change the resolution, yo need to stop the program using `q` key, and doing one of the following options:
+This program reads your terminal size and adjusts the rendering resolution to fit the screen once at the starting.
+If you want to change the resolution, you need to stop the program using `q` key, and doing one of the following options:
 - Increase/decrease the font size of your terminal.
 - Increase/decrease the terminal window size.